flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 [What is CORS?](https://gist.github.com/magland/1032f78dd866f07ce6a7a5dcc64e2b40)

-In order for figurl.org to be able to access files stored in your Kachery zone, you will need to configure CORS on the storage bucket for your zone.
-For Cloudflare buckets this is done using the following steps:
+In order for figurl.org to access files stored in your Kachery zone, you must configure Cross-Origin Resource Sharing (CORS) on the storage bucket associated with your zone.
+To set up your Cloudflare bucket, follow these steps:

 * Open the kachery-gateway GUI (link above)
 * Log in using GitHub (user must be among the ADMIN_USERS configured above)